ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 ###### New `lang.float:toFixedString()` and `lang.float:toExpString()` functions

-Two new `lang.float:toFixedString()` and `lang.float:toExpString()` functions have been introduced to get the string representation of a `float` value in fixed-point notation and scientific notation respectively.
+Two new functions, `lang.float:toFixedString()` and `lang.float:toExpString()`, have been introduced to get the string representation of a `float` value in fixed-point notation and scientific notation respectively.
 Both the functions allow you to specify the number of digits required after the decimal point.

 ```ballerina
 import ballerina/io;